techguy95/jekyll-now/_posts/2017-5-7-Mini-Hackathon.md

 ## Today I learned (#TIL):

 - How to quickly scrum and brainstorm in a collaborative manner to forge a project through "Mob Coding"
-- How to wireframe a project by sketching out on paper
+- How to wireframe a project by sketching it out on paper
 - We made the first room of our dungeon and uploaded the project to GitHub here: [https://github.com/r7uaz0n/the-great-escape](https://github.com/r7uaz0n/the-great-escape)
 - If you would like to play the game, click [The Great Escape!](https://dungeon-learn-teach-code.herokuapp.com/)
 - Feel free to fork this project and make it more interesting!